Wisdom Teeth Removal Costs: With and Without Insurance

 Bony-impacted wisdom teeth removal costs with dental insurance are smaller because the medical plan pays first (primary), and the dental plan coordinates benefits as the secondary payer on any remaining amounts.

-Plus, dentists cannot charge more than the contracted or allowed amount when choosing an in-network provider, as illustrated by my daughter’s EOB from Delta Dental, who used a participating oral surgeon to realize significant savings.
+Plus, dentists cannot charge above the contracted amount when choosing an in-network provider, as illustrated by my daughter’s EOB from Delta Dental, who used a participating oral surgeon to realize significant savings.

 ServiceChargeAllowed